Tainanen/HelsinkiBike/README.md

 * Pagination, ordering per column
 2. Station list
 * Lists all the stations
-* Pagination. searching, links to the single station view
+* Pagination, searching, links to the single station view
 3. Single station view
 * shows station name, station address, total number of journeys starting from the station, total number of journeys ending at the station, the average distance of a journey starting from the station, the average distance of a journey ending at the station, top 5 most popular return stations for journeys starting from the station and top 5 most popular departure stations for journeys ending at the station
 4. Endpoints to store new journeys data or new bicycle stations